-Read it here, though if you aren’t a subscriber to the Star Advertiser, read it below!
+Read it here or if you aren’t a subscriber to the Honolulu Star-Advertiser, read it below.

 Column: Professional development will enable women to ascend

 Oct.
 20, 2019

 It’s been a very long time since women were a novelty in the workplace — but why does equality still elude our workplaces?

 Nationally, women make 20% less than men do on average.
 In your place of work, chances are the women make 82 cents on the dollar that a man, who’s doing the same job and with the same experience, makes on the average.
 That number is from AAUW’s most recent research into the issue, “The Simple Truth about the Gender Pay Gap” (from 2018’s U.S. Census Bureau numbers).
 That pay disparity increases for women who are minorities.

 In Hawaii, AAUW’s research on gender wage-gap numbers, also from the Census, found that the state was above that average in 2015 with 84 cents to every dollar a man made on average.
 But in 2017, women made just 81 cents to every dollar a man made; in 2018, it was 83 cents.

 In a state where the cost of living is unbearably high to begin with, any kind of pay disparity — especially one tied to gender — is too much.

 It’s been estimated that at the current rate of progress, the gender wage gap will close in 2105.
 That’s not a typo.
 But even if the gender wage gap was eliminated, women in the workplace face even more hurdles.

 Women also face the challenge of advancement in their careers.
 Nationally, less than 29% are executives, according to AAUW’s 2016 study, “Barriers and Bias: The Status of Women in Leadership.”
 The numbers are even worse for women of color, comprising less than 4% of executives and managers.